alexchilton/CAS_AML_Final_Project/Documentation/Final_report_option2.md

   </p>
 </div>

-Upon the first visualization we could observe among the issues the existance of several chains, not belonging to the same proteins but being clusters instead, which were treated by the preprocessing as one molecule.
-We therefore preprocessed the pdb files to have independent chains (each representing one unique nanobody) and converted in heterogeneous graphs.
+Upon the first visualization we could observe among the issues the existence of several chains, not belonging to the same proteins but being clusters instead, which were treated by the preprocessing as one molecule.
+We therefore preprocessed the pdb files to have independent chains (each representing one unique nanobody) and converted in to heterogeneous graphs.

 <div style="text-align: center; margin: 20px 0;">
   <img src="figures/figure_b.png" alt="Second parsing" width="600">